Agha-Muqarib/Ant-Colony-Optimization-in-Python/README.md

 # Ant-Colony-Optimization-in-Python

 The repository contains the code of getting shortest path using Ant Colony Optimization in Python.
+Ant Colony Optimization (ACO) is a modern and very popular optimization paradigm inspired by the ability of ant colonies to find shortest paths between their nest and a food source.
 The shortest path is determined with pheromone taken into account.
 The library used is ACO-pants.

 ## Getting Started